workingDog/scalastix/README.md

 Similarly for bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.

-Custom properties can be added to any Stix objects such as SDO and Observables by adding the custom properties as a JsonObject to the field name "custom".
+Custom properties can be added to any Scala SDO or Observable objects via the field name "custom".

 ### Usage